Sharansyan/Practical-Report/Practical-Report.md

     Search is Unsucessfull 2 Element is not present in the array

-# 25. Program of lenear search with desirable values
+# 25. Program of linear search with desirable values

     #include<stdio.h>
     int main()